bright/new-www/content/blog/exposed-rsql-search-implementation.md

 ```

-*What we did here?* We declared extension function `Query.search` which parse `query: String` into the tokens and call our `ExposedRSQLVisitor` to interpret the query
+*What we did here?* We declared the extension function `Query.search` which parse `query: String` into the tokens and calls our `ExposedRSQLVisitor` to interpret the query
 it returns the `Query` object itself, so we will be able to perform as it would be standard Exposed functionality

 What is the `ExposedRSQLVisitor`?
-It's our custom implementation - jirutka/rsql-parser is "only" parser for a perform the logic in order to change "age=in=(33,22)" into the node tree.
-It is how it looks like:
+It's our custom implementation - jirutka/rsql-parser is the "only" parser for a perform the logic in order to change "age=in=(33,22)" into the node tree.
+It is how it looks like this:

 `ExposedRSQLVisitor.kt`
 ```kotlin